+ REMEMBRANCE +

 Chuck Mitchell, SMC, always smiling, and much older than he looked

-Ronald E. Mitchell, my brilliant, ebulliant thesis advisor at the University of Wisconsin
+Ronald E. Mitchell, my brilliant, ebulliant thesis advisor Wisconsin U

-Tray Mongue, GU - Boy in The Fantastick's, then a NYC producer of blue films
+Tray Mongue, GU - Boy in The Fantasticks; NYC producer of blue films - AIDS 1991

 John and Sadie Morton - My uncle who edited a WWI veteran's newsletter.